 - supporting e learning materials

-We have designed several engaging and practical business ethics and values module for financial sector graduate intake programs.
+We have designed several engaging and practical business ethics and values modules for Financial sector graduate intake programs.
 Often these modules are developed in conjunction with the organisation’s leadership competency model and learning objectives include:

 - To educate new recruits in the broad field of business ethics and governance and its relevance to their day to day workplace decisions and activities